FIT2082/28746244_RESEARCH_NOTEBOOK/Week2.md

 * Solve the problem in the continuous case
 * For this continuous solution, if there is some non-integer solution which should be an integer, then consider the two regions either side of the point, where we enforce this.
 (For example, x = (2, 3.4, 5) becomes the two regions x_2 <= 3, x_2 >= 4\])
-* Consider the continuous solutions in each of these regions,  and split accordingly until the subset you are looking at is completely small
+* Consider the continuous solutions in each of these regions,  and split accordingly until the subset you are looking at is sufficiently small

 There are 2 main problems that arrive at the moment: